Covariant Nothing Object

 andin

-Consider that you need to define a linked list data structure.
-It is a type of collection constructed by two types:
+Consider that you need to define a linked list data structure, which is a type of collection constructed by two types:

-- node, which represents a linked list with at least one element and includes a reference to the first element (head) and the reference to the rest of the elements (tail).
+- node, which represents a linked list with at least one element and includes a reference to the first element (head) and a reference to the rest of the elements (tail).

 - empty, which represents an empty linked list.